Meet the Boardwalk Cats

 The famous cats who live along the Atlantic City Boardwalk are enjoying healthy lives and aging gracefully, thanks to Alley Cat Allies staff and dedicated volunteer caregivers.

-The Boardwalk Cats are community—also known as feral—cats.
+The Boardwalk Cats are community cats; unowned cats who live outdoors.
 That means they are not socialized to people and thrive in colonies in their outdoor homes.
 Some of the cats have formed bonds with the caregivers who feed them, and are accustomed to their presence.
 But even when community cats trust a caregiver, they generally don’t trust people and will run from strangers.
 Sometimes cats allow caregivers they trust to touch them, but not always.

 If you come across one of the Boardwalk Cats while visiting Atlantic City, admire them from a distance but do not approach them!